 Those same statistics from the Insurance Information Institute also brought to light a startling reality: the number of uninsured drivers is only increasing.
 Despite hitting a decade-low in 2011 at just 12.3% of all drivers being uninsured, 2014 and 2015 held steady at 13% of drivers on the road not having insurance.
 And with costs rising, it stands to believe that those numbers have continued to increase as the years have gone by.
 Likewise, even more people still carry insurance, but have made the decision to decrease their coverage in order to save money with living costs going up.

 With more and more drivers on the road, and the percentage of uninsured or underinsured drivers also going up, it’s easy to see why this type of protection is invaluable for motorcyclists.
 You never plan to get hurt, but if the unfortunate happens and you’re injured in an accident one day, you’ll be glad you have the extra protection to help you get your medical bills paid for so you can focus on your recovery.

 If you have been injured in a motorcycle accident involving an uninsured or underinsured motorist, our Tulsa motorcycle attorneys are standing by and may be able to help you get the compensation you deserve.
-Call Richardson Richardson Boudreaux, PLLC at (918) 347-6456 and request a no-cost consultation today.
+Call Richardson Richardson Boudreaux, PLLC at (918) 347-6456 or contact us online to request a no-cost consultation today.